MicrosoftDocs/sql-docs/docs/relational-databases/indexes/columnstore-indexes-overview.md

 -   [Get started with columnstore for real-time operational analytics](../../relational-databases/indexes/get-started-with-columnstore-for-real-time-operational-analytics.md)

 ## What is a columnstore index?
-A columnstore index is a technology for storing, retrieving, and managing data by using a columnar data format, called a *columnstore*.
+A columnstore index is a technology for storing, retrieving, and managing data by using a column data format, called a *columnstore*.

 ### Key terms and concepts
 The following key terms and concepts are associated with columnstore indexes.